 SRI Austria - Smart Readiness Indicator: Rating scheme and opportunities for smart buildings

-The preparation of a national specification of the "Smart Readiness Indicator" (SRI) for Austria is in the focus of this project.
-In cooperation with the international project IEA EBC Annex 67 on the energy flexibility of buildings, the responsible persons from the DG Energy, the VITO consortium and the national stakeholders, the proposal of a SRI Austria will be developed.
+The preparation of a national specification of the "Smart Readiness Indicator" (SRI) for Austria was in the focus of this project.
+In cooperation with the international project IEA EBC Annex 67 on the energy flexibility of buildings, the responsible persons of the DG Energy, the VITO consortium and the national stakeholders, the proposal of a SRI Austria has been developed.

-Austrian technology providers, energy service providers, experts and other relevant stakeholders will be asked about their opinion and the potential of smart technologies.
-A technology screening, an impact analysis and classification of possible technologies and services is carried out, and the influence of / on national regulations is examined.
-Relevant knowledge on technologies related to Smart Buildings will be covered by the consortium itself.
+Austrian technology providers, energy service providers, experts and other relevant stakeholders have been asked about their opinion and the potential of smart technologies.
+A technology screening, an impact analysis and classification of possible technologies and services was carried out, and the influence of / on national regulations examined.
+Relevant knowledge on technologies related to Smart Buildings was covered by the consortium itself.

-The technology screening and the impact analysis will be complemented by research on studies in the field of smart grids and intelligent heat networks and supply in buildings as well as by targeted master's theses.
-Various "smartness" technologies and services in the building are listed and evaluated.
-A current state of discussion on an "intelligence factor" for buildings at EU and national level will be researched and summarized.
+The technology screening and the impact analysis was complemented by research on studies in the field of smart grids and intelligent heat networks and supply in buildings as well as by targeted master theses.
+Various "smartness" technologies and services in the building were listed and evaluated.
+The current state of discussion on an "intelligence factor" for buildings at EU and national level has been researched and summarized.
 Economic and market studies on smart building technology and energy flexibility were included for an impact analysis.

 AEE - Institute for Sustainable Technologies (AEE INTEC)